zvonimirr/tenantee/deployment/AWS/AWS.md

 2. We will use ECS with one service and one task.
 3. We will create an application loadbalancer which will route traffic and serve it through HTTPS (self-signed).

-## Build an image localy
+## Build an image locally

 Before starting, create a Postgres DB in AWS, as well as an Elastic Cache Redis database,

-To build the docker image on local machine, copy the `build.sh` script from the README.md in the project root and update the exports.
+To build the docker image on the local machine, copy the `build.sh` script from the README.md in the project root and update the exports.
 Run the script, and at the end of the build process you will receive the `SECRET_KEY_BASE` variable - save it somewhere.

 ## Push image to AWS ECR